 Please note that a negative Earnings ESP reading is not indicative of an earnings miss.
 Our research shows that it is difficult to predict an earnings beat with any degree of confidence for stocks with negative Earnings ESP readings and/or Zacks Rank of 4 (Sell) or 5 (Strong Sell).

 How Have the Numbers Shaped Up for MercadoLibre?

-For MercadoLibre, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
-This has resulted in an Earnings ESP of -200%.
+For MercadoLibre, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
+This has resulted in an Earnings ESP of +269.05%.

-So, this combination makes it difficult to conclusively predict that MercadoLibre will beat the consensus EPS estimate.
+So, this combination indicates that MercadoLibre will most likely beat the consensus EPS estimate.

 Does Earnings Surprise History Hold Any Clue?

 Analysts often consider to what extent a company has been able to match consensus estimates in the past while calculating their estimates for its future earnings.
 So, it's worth taking a look at the surprise history for gauging its influence on the upcoming number.

 For the last reported quarter, it was expected that MercadoLibre would post earnings of $0.10 per share when it actually produced earnings of $1.11, delivering a surprise of +1,010%.